Ryanel/Beryllium/README.md

 Branches
 ---------
-master: Stable production safe code is stored here
++ master: Stable production safe code is stored here.
-dev: The latest and most up to date code is stored here.
-May not be working or stable *: Feature branches, implementing diffrent features.
++ dev: The latest and most up to date code is stored here.
+May not be working or stable
++ *: Feature branches, implementing different features.
 They get merged into dev.